qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

 Split with lines
 ----------------
-Splits the lines or polygons in one layer using the lines in another layer to define the breaking points.
+Splits the lines or polygons in one layer using the lines or polygon rings in another layer to define the breaking points.
 Intersection between geometries in both layers are considered as split points.